Thunderbottom/website/content/blog/2018-08-03-installing-termite-on-void.md

 tags  = "void linux, termite, terminal, linux, systems"
 +++

 Termite is a VTE-based terminal emulator for GNU/Linux, which is available as a package on most Linux distribution repositories, but not on Void Linux.
-This is because termite uses a custom VTE build which isn't (and won't be) included in the void packages repository.[^void-packages]
+This is because termite uses a custom VTE build which isn't (and won't be) included in the void packages repository.{% sidenote(id="1") %}[Void Linux GitHub](https://github.com/void-linux/void-packages/issues/9769#issuecomment-472585514) - On why termite won't be included in void-packages{% end %}

 In this post, I'll show you how to build and install termite on Void Linux.